Controversial jazz orchestra leader who pioneered progressive jazz and the jazz clinic. He was known for the Kenton Style.

-He toured as a pianist with several large bands while he was in his teens; his band and his style were called "The Wall of Sound," in the mid-1940s, a term that music impresario Phil Spector would later adapt for his production methods.
+He toured as a pianist with several large bands while he was in his teens.
+His band and his style were called The Wall of Sound in the mid-1940s, a term that music impresario Phil Spector would later adapt for his production methods.

-His experiments with a mellophonium band from 1960 until 1963 were both daring and risky, since it was incredibly hard to keep four mellophoniums in tune; he still won two Grammy Awards for "Adventures in Jazz" and "West Side Story," both products of this experiments.
+His experiments with a mellophonium band from 1960 until 1963 were both daring and risky, since it was incredibly hard to keep four mellophoniums in tune.
+He still won two Grammy Awards for Adventures in Jazz and West Side Story, both products of these experiments.

 He was often accused of racial prejudice in spite of being close friends with